Metaswitch/sipp/README.txt

+# Some of the content of this file has been edited by Metaswitch, in the time
+# period from December 2012 to the present time.

 #   SIPp - a SIP protocol test tool
 #   Copyright (C) 2003,2004,2005,2006 - The Authors
 #   This program is free software: you can redistribute it and/or modify